amits1ngh/amits1ngh.github.io/index.md

 <img class="profile-picture" src="profile_picture.jpg">

-Hello, Welcome to my page :)

-About me:
-I am currently a doctoral candidate, working on sub-project [AO5](https://trr318.uni-paderborn.de/projekte/a05) - Contextualized and online parametrization of attention in human–robot explanatory dialog.
-The project is a part of larger interdisciplinary project at Bielefeld and Paderborn University, Transregio TRR318 [„Constructing Explainability“](https://trr318.uni-paderborn.de).
-Under guidance of [Prof. Katharina Rohlfing](https://kw.uni-paderborn.de/institut-fuer-germanistik-und-vergleichende-literaturwissenschaft/germanistische-und-allgemeine-sprachwissenschaft/rohlfing/team/prof-dr-katharina-rohlfing/50352), I am investigating the relationship between linguistic negation and visual attention.
-More specifically, we are interested to examine whether negation in a process of explanation, could potentially be utilized to guide visual attention in Human-Robot explanatory dialogue.

-My background:
-I have completed masters in Cognitive Science from University of Hyderabad and bachelors in Germanistik from Jawaharlal Nehru University (JNU), New Delhi.

-## Research Interests

-My research interest mainly lies in the domain of psycholinguistics.
+I am currently a doctoral candidate at SFB TRR318 [„Constructing Explainability“](https://trr318.uni-paderborn.de), Paderborn University.
+Under the joint supervision of Prof. Katharina Rohlfing, Prof. Britta Wrede and Prof.Ingrid Scharlau at the Universities of Paderborn and Bielefeld, I am working on [Project-A05](https://trr318.uni-paderborn.de/projekte/a05).
+Broadly speaking, my research interest lies in the domain of psycholinguistics and cognitive science.
 In order to study the interrelationship between language and attention, currently I make use of eye-tracking methodology.

 <table>
 src: ACCL
   <tr>